haitlahcen/dhall-lang/Safety-guarantees.md

 importing Dhall expression from external sources:

 * Importing expressions from a file path (absolute, relative, or home-anchored)
-* Importing expressions using an HTTP/HTTPS request to web service
+* Importing expressions using an HTTP/HTTPS request to a web service
 * Importing expressions from an environment variable

-Other than importing values, a Dhall configuration only computes a pure value used to configure some larger program.
-The only other interaction with the outside world is mediated through that larger program.
+Other than importing values, a Dhall configuration file only computes a pure value used to configure some larger program.
+The only other interactions with the outside world are mediated through that larger program.

 ## Code injection